LivingLegacyMedia/vowbound/chapter_07.md

 "I think it's best not to say." the King said.

-Corvan nodded slowly, processing this information the way one might process any neutral fact.
+Corvan nodded slowly, processing this information the way one might process any neutral information.
 "I see."
 No emotion.
 No recognition.
-Just... acceptance of facts.
-Then something flickered in his eyes—realization.
+Just... acceptance of fact.
+He tested the words in his mouth.
+"I have children."
+Then something flickered in his eyes—understanding without feeling.
 "They're why I'm here, aren't they?
 The treason.
 I was trying to protect them."

 "Yes," Cassian said quietly.

 "But I don't..."
 Corvan's voice caught.
 Not with emotion, but with the recognition of its absence.
 "I don't feel anything.
 I know I should.
 I know they're mine.
 But they're just..."
 He looked at his hands.
-"What have I done?"
+"What did I do?"

 The room was deathly silent.
 Several council members looked shaken.
 Even the King seemed disturbed by what they'd witnessed.

 "Someone who can serve without being turned," the King said finally, though his voice lacked its earlier certainty.
 "Someone Draven can no longer exploit."

-He paused.
-"The trade is complete.
+The room remained silent for a long moment, everyone processing what they'd witnessed.
+Several nobles looked ill.
+Even the general seemed shaken.

+Finally, the King cleared his throat.
+"It is complete.
 You live, Lord Corvan.
 And now you'll tell us everything you know."

 Corvan nodded slowly, mechanically.
 "Yes.
 I'll tell you everything."
 His voice was unfeeling.
-"I cannot withhold this from you, my King."
+"I have no reason to withhold from you, my King."

 And so he spoke.